${\mathbb Q}$-curves, Hecke characters and some Diophantine equations II: Construction of the Hecke character

-where $\delta = \pm 1$.
-If $2$ ramifies in $K/\Q$, let $\id{p}_2$ denote the unique prime of $K$ dividing it. \begin{thm} Let $d_0 := \prod_{p \in \bfP_{-}} p$.
-Then if $2$ is unramified in $K/\Q$, $K(\sqrt{\epsilon}) = K(\sqrt{d_0})$ while if $2$ is ramified in $K/\Q$, $K(\sqrt{\epsilon}) = K(\sqrt{2d_0})$ or $K(\sqrt{\epsilon}) = K(\sqrt{d_0})$.
-Furthermore, when $8 \mid d$, the later case occurs precisely when $\epsilon \equiv -1 \pmod{\id{p}_2^3}$. \end{thm} \begin{proof} Let us recall some well known results on quadratic fields and binary quadratic forms (due mostly to Gauss \cite{MR837656}; see also \cite{MR1012948} for a more modern presentation).
-There is a correspondence between strict equivalence classes of indefinite binary quadratic forms of discriminant $d$ and ideal classes for the narrow class group of $K$.
-The ramified prime ideals of $K$ (indexed by divisors of $d$) are precisely the ideals of order $2$ \cite[Corollary 4.9]{MR1012948}.
-Under the correspondence, they match the so called ``ambiguous forms'' (see \cite{MR1012948} page 7 Chapter 1 and page 24 Chapter 3) The total number of ambiguous classes (including the trivial one) equals $2^{t-1}$, where $t$ is the number of prime divisors of $d$ (by \cite[Proposition 4.7]{MR1012948} and its proof).
-Equivalently, the number of order two ideals in the narrow class group equals $2^{t-1}$.
-In particular, there exists a unique principal ideal $\D_0$ (generated by a totally positive element $\alpha$) dividing the different $\D$ of $K$.
-Let $\normid{\D}_0 = \norm(\alpha)= \alpha \overline{\alpha}=d_0 \mid d$.
+If $2$ ramifies in $K/\Q$, let $\id{p}_2$ denote the unique prime of $K$ dividing it. \begin{thm} Let $\omega:= \prod_{p \in \bfP_{-}} p$.
+Then: \begin{itemize} \item if $2$ is unramified in $K/\Q$, we have $K(\sqrt{\epsilon}) = K(\sqrt{\omega})$, \item if $2$ is ramified in $K/\Q$, we have $K(\sqrt{\epsilon}) = K(\sqrt{2\omega})$ or $K(\sqrt{\epsilon}) = K(\sqrt{\omega})$. \end{itemize} Furthermore, when $8 \mid d$, the latter case occurs precisely when $\epsilon \equiv -1 \pmod{\id{p}_2^3}$. \end{thm} \begin{proof} Let us recall some well known results on the narrow class group of a real quadratic field.
+The result is due mostly to Gauss \cite{MR837656} (see also \cite{MR1012948} for a more modern presentation), although Gauss' approach was via the study of indefinite binary quadratic forms.
+Among such forms, there are some special ones called ``ambiguous forms'' (see \cite{MR1012948} page 7 Chapter 1 and page 24 Chapter 3), which are precisely the elements of order two under Gauss' composition law.
+The total number of ambiguous classes (including the trivial one) equals $2^{t-1}$, where $t$ is the number of prime divisors of $d$ (by \cite[Proposition 4.7]{MR1012948} and its proof).

+Recall that there is a correspondence between strict equivalence classes of indefinite binary quadratic forms of discriminant $d$ and ideal classes for the narrow class group of $K$.
+Under this correspondence, the ambiguous forms map to ideals of order two in the narrow class group.
+But such ideals correspond precisely to the ramified prime ideals of $K$ (indexed by divisors of $d$), by \cite[Corollary 4.9]{MR1012948}.
+In particular, there exists a unique non-trivial and square-free principal ideal $\id{d}$ (generated by a totally positive element $\alpha$) dividing the different $\D$ of $K$.
+Let $\omega:=\normid{d} = \norm(\alpha)= \alpha \overline{\alpha}$, so that $\omega \mid d$.